Postdoctoral Researcher · Jena, DE

 Mar 11, 2026 A comprehensive overview of density functional theory is now available in the blog section.

-Mar 04, 2025 Presented project updates at the NOA Meeting Spring 2025 in Dornburg, Germany.
+Mar 04, 2025 Presented work on density-functional embedding for realistic environments at the NOA Meeting Spring 2025 (Dornburg, Germany).

 1. JPCL